 About Pronator Syndrome

-Most often Pronator Syndrome is a function of tissues that have been chronically aggravated and swollen until they form a tight band around the nerve.
+Most often, pronator syndrome is a function of tissues that have been chronically aggravated and swollen until they form a tight band around the nerve.
 Sometimes, the narrow passageway is simply an anatomical anomaly.
-Like carpal tunnel sufferers, patients may experience numbness and tingling in the thumb, forefinger, middle finger and near half of the ring finger, but unlike the case with carpal tunnel syndrome, forearm tenderness is usually present as well.
+Like carpal tunnel syndrome sufferers, patients may experience numbness and tingling in the thumb, forefinger, middle finger, and near half of the ring finger, but unlike the case with carpal tunnel syndrome, forearm tenderness is usually present as well.

 About the Endoscopic Assisted Pronator Release